data-forge/data-forge-js/README.md

 		// do something with the pair.
 	}

-A data-frame can be created from a function that returns an iterator.
-This is the primary mechanism that supports creation of a pipeline of lazy DataFrames.

-	var df = new dataForge.DataFrame({
-		iterable: () =>
-			return ... some iterator ...
-		},
-	});

-A series can also be created from a function that returns an iterator:

-	var series = new dataForge.Series({
-		iterable: function () {
-			return ... some iterator ...
-		},
-	});

 # Working with data

 ## Extracting rows from a data-frame

-Rows can be extracted from a data-frame in several ways.
+Values can be extracted from a dataframe in several ways.

-Note: the follow functions cause lazy evaluation to complete (like the *toArray* function in LINQ).
+NOTE: the following functions cause lazy evaluation to complete (like the *toArray* function in LINQ).
 This can be performance intensive.

 To extract rows as arrays of data (ordered by column):